 Check Paid Ads

 Social media performance metrics are not entirely about organic reach.
-If you run some paid campaigns on social media, you should also take into consideration the results gained from those campaigns.
+If you run some paid campaigns on social media like real estate ads, you should also take into consideration the results gained from those campaigns.
 Were they satisfying, or do you rather consider them as a waste of money?
 Is it better to invest in social media ads or rather to invest in the competencies of your team?
 Not everyone has a flexible budget they can simply burn.

 Take a Look at Social Media Monitoring